thelearninghouse/starter-theme/readme.md

 |    |    ├── lp-style.scss // Landing Page stylesheet
 |    |    └── style.scss // Main stylesheet, this gets compiled into ==> style.css
 |    ├── .sassdocrc // Settings for SassDoc
+|    ├── acf-export-latest.json // Advanced Custom Fields data for new installs
 |    ├── bones.php  // Functions and features for the theme
 |    ├── bower.json  // Bower setup and dependencies
 |    ├── custom-post-types.php  // Where we register our custom post types for Online Degrees and Landing Pages
 |    ├── Gruntfile.js  // Grunt setup file
-|    └── package.json  // Grunt details and dependencies
+|    ├── package.json  // Grunt details and dependencies
+|    └── template-tags.php  // custom php functions to generate html for templates
 ├── 404.php  // Template for 404 page
 ├── archive-degrees.php  // Archive template for Online Degrees
 ├── archive.php  // Archive template for blog posts